 This course provides firefighters with an appreciation of how serious the firefighter wildland injury and death problem is; an appreciation of his or her responsibility for reducing future injuries and deaths in the rural fire setting, and information for improving safety considerations in the wildland and wildland interface aspects of the firefighter's job.
-This course is repeatable.
 This course may be offered as Pass/No Pass.

-FST 120 FIREFIGHTER SAFETY AND SURVIVAL®
+FST 120 FIREFIGHTER SAFETY AND SURVIVAL